Wilollow/PWS-2024-2025-Electromagnetism/README.md

 This project makes use of multiple community-driven projects to function properly.
 Thanks to everyone that has shown their support by contributing.

--   [Unity Engine] - HTML enhanced for web apps!
+-   [Unity Engine] - Realtime development platform
--   [python] - awesome web-based text editor
+-   [python] - Python is a programming language that lets you work quickly and integrate systems more effectively
--   [Manim CE] - Markdown parser done right.
-Fast and easy to extend.
+-   [Manim CE] - A community maintained Python library for creating mathematical animations

 ## Installation